Collaborative Fellowships and Joint Professorships

 The North American Conference on British Studies/Huntington Library Fellowship

-The Fellow will be awarded a one-month Fellowship to be taken at The Huntington.
+The fellow will be awarded a one-month fellowship to be taken at The Huntington.
 The award carries a stipend of $3,500.
-Applicants must be an advanced graduate student at the time of application.
-Apply directly to the NACBS
+Applicants must be advanced graduate students at the time of application.
+Apply directly to the NACBS.

 The Renaissance Society of America/Huntington Library Fellowship

-Two fellowships tenable at The Huntington will be awarded, one in the field of renaissance studies, and one in renaissance art history.
+Two fellowships tenable at The Huntington will be awarded: one in the field of Renaissance studies and one in Renaissance art history.
 Each award carries a stipend of $3,500 (or $4,000 for those traveling from outside North America).
 Holders of the Ph.D. (or equivalent) or doctoral students at the dissertation stage are eligible to apply.
-Apply for Renaissance Studies Fellowship or Renaissance Art History Fellowship.
+For more information and how to apply visit Renaissance Society of America fellowships.